AntoineFachez/script-pitcher/README.md

 - **Robust Authentication:** Secure session management using **NextAuth.js JWT strategy** synced with Firebase Auth for client-side SDK access.

+- **🎵 Spotify Scroll Soundtrack:** An immersive feature that links script paragraphs to Spotify tracks.
+As users scroll through the script, the music automatically changes to match the scene, creating a dynamic reading experience.
+  - **PKCE Authentication:** Securely connects to Spotify using the Authorization Code Flow with PKCE.
+  - **Scroll Detection:** Uses `IntersectionObserver` to trigger tracks when anchored paragraphs enter the viewport.
+  - **Note:** Requires a **Spotify Premium** account for the Web Playback SDK.

 ## ⚙️ Tech Stack

 | Category          | Technology                                           | Purpose                                                                                                     |